 Of the 272 cities and towns in Colorado, 270 are members of CML.
 Find phone numbers and addresses, as well as key elected and appointed municipal officials, for member municipalities with the CML online directory of Colorado cities and towns, and CML Associate Members.

 Click here for a print directory of CML Associate Members

-Each member municipalty is listed below, with links to all municipal websites CML is aware of.
+Each member municipality is listed below, with links to all municipal websites CML is aware of.
 Home rule municipalities are indicated by an *.

 By Julie Mordecai, Rio Grande Farm Park director

 The newly established Rio Grande Farm Park (RGFP), located within walking distance of downtown Alamosa, is a sight to behold — especially in the summer when the Guatemalans are farming with their babies and children in tow; the incubator farmers working together to bring their vegetables, flowers, and honey to market; and countless volunteers helping to clean up the riverbanks and land during monthly community workdays, which are held the last Saturday of every month.
 This very special park provides a sense of place, ties people to the land, and allows young people to experience the origins of their food.

 In 2016, the land was purchased with the help of The Trust for Public Land and is owned locally by a nonprofit, The San Luis Valley Local Food Coalition.
 The conservation easement for the land is held by Colorado Open Lands, and the purchase of the property was a community effort with more than 300 donors, plus large contributions by the LOR Foundation and Great Outdoors Colorado.
 At the time of the purchase, the Local Food Coalition donated trail easements to the City of Alamosa to ensure the continuity of the trail system, which transects the park and has amazing views of Mount Blanca juxtaposed with the beauty of the Rio Grande as it meanders on its way to the Alamosa Wildlife Refuge.